Altitude: Temperature profile

 The temperature profile of the atmosphere is a result of an interaction between radiation and convection.
 Sunlight in the visible spectrum hits the ground and heats it.
 The ground then heats the air at the surface.
 If radiation were the only way to transfer heat from the ground to space, the greenhouse effect of gases in the atmosphere would keep the ground at roughly 333 K, and the temperature would decay exponentially with height.

 However, when air is hot, it tends to expand, which lowers its density.
 Thus, hot air tends to rise and transfer heat upward.
 This is the process of convection.
 Convection comes to equilibrium when a parcel of air at a given altitude has the same density as its surroundings.
 Air is a poor conductor of heat, so a parcel of air will rise and fall without exchanging heat.
 This is known as an adiabatic process, which has a characteristic pressure-temperature curve.
 As the pressure gets lower, the temperature decreases.
 The rate of decrease of temperature with elevation is known as the adiabatic lapse rate, which is approximately 9.8 °C per kilometer (or 5.4 F-change per 1000 feet) of altitude.

-Note that the presence of water in the atmosphere complicates the process of convection.
+The presence of water in the atmosphere complicates the process of convection.
 Water vapor contains latent heat of vaporization.
 As air rises and cools, it eventually becomes saturated and cannot hold its quantity of water vapor.
 The water vapor condenses (forming clouds), and releases heat, which changes the lapse rate from the dry adiabatic lapse rate to the moist adiabatic lapse rate (5.5 °C per kilometer or 3 F-change per 1000 feet).

 As an average, the International Civil Aviation Organization (ICAO) defines an international standard atmosphere (ISA) with a temperature lapse rate of 6.49 °C per kilometer (3.56 °F per 1,000 feet).
 The actual lapse rate can vary by altitude and by location.

-Finally, note that only the troposphere (up to approximately 11 km of altitude) in the Earth's atmosphere undergoes notable convection; in the stratosphere, there is little vertical convection.
+Finally, only the troposphere (up to approximately 11 km of altitude) in the Earth's atmosphere undergoes notable convection; in the stratosphere, there is little vertical convection.